loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 According to this example by the following reference: `/WebServiceProxy/Service.svc?xsd=xsd1`  `<xsd:import … >` construction enables to import the XSD schema of the service description. (*tipe*) structure of the incoming message (request) of `Cheques` method of `DIS_stend-sup-29` service in `<wsdl:message name="DIS_stend-sup-29_Cheques_InputMessage">` node is set by `Cheques` element defined in this schema.
 Similarly, to describe the incoming message (response) structure of this method `ChequesResponse` schema element is used.

 Thus, the XSD schema of the service description must contain these elements and set their (*tipe*) structure; and the *Adapter* settings must be clear enough to understand what message is described by the particular element of the imported schema.
 For this purpose, it is required to set a name and namespace of the corresponding schema element for request and response of each method.
-These attributes clearly identify the elements in the XSD schema; and they are set by the following parameters:
+These attributes clearly identify the elements in the XSD schema, and they are set by the following parameters:

 * *The root element name of the SOAP response*;
 * *Namespace of the root element of the SOAP response*;